FredBonux/BonoCipollone/RASD/3 - Specific requirements.md

 ### View information about energy price
 - Actior :
-    CPO admin
+    CPO admin, DSOs
 - Entry condition:
     - The admin is logged in
 - Event flow:
     1. The admin taps on the "View energy prices" button
+    2. The system request to DSOs informations
-    2. The system shows the list of prices proposed by the various DSOs, also indicating the type of energy
+    3. The system shows the list of prices proposed by the various DSOs, also indicating the type of energy
 - Exit condition:
     1. The admin goes yo another section or close the page
 - Exeptions: